-• The specific need expressed by the requester

-- The burden, if any, of the supportive measure on both parties and the ability to reduce or mitigate those concerns for each party - Alternative supportive measures available to accomplish the goal specified by the requester - The severity or pervasiveness of the allegations - Whether the parties share the same class or job location - The age of the parties involved
+- The specific need expressed by the requester - The burden, if any, of the supportive measure on both parties and the ability to reduce or mitigate those concerns for each party - Alternative supportive measures available to accomplish the goal specified by the requester - The severity or pervasiveness of the allegations - Whether the parties share the same class or job location - The age of the parties involved to a third party in order to implement the supportive measure.

-The University will maintain as confidential any supportive measures provided to the extent that maintaining confidentiality would not impair the University's ability to provide them.
-However, there may be times when certain information must be disclosed to a third party in order to implement the supportive measure.
 Such decisions will be made by the Title IX Coordinator in light of the surrounding circumstances, and disclosures of this nature will be limited so that only the information necessary to implement the supportive measure is provided.
 In the event it is necessary to disclose information about a party in order to provide a supportive measure, the University will inform the impacted party of that necessity prior to the disclosure, including which information will be shared, with whom it will be shared and why.